 Tucked away in a small corner of Argyll’s Secret Coast, one of the most enchanting parts of the west of Scotland, is Tigh-na-Creige - the ‘house on the crag.’
-This property which was recently renovated in 2019 is the perfect way to live the dream of a secret cottage by the sea.
+This recently renovated property in 2019 is the perfect way to live the dream of a secret cottage by the sea.

 Built on one level, the owner has remodelled the space so the kitchen flows seamlessly into the dining area, creating a wonderfully hospitable place.
-It offers roomy open plan living, perfect for enjoying a good book or a favourite film in front of the cosy wood burner.
+It offers roomy open-plan living, perfect for enjoying a good book or a favourite film in front of the cosy log-burning fire.
 Tigh-na-Creige’s kitchen is very comprehensively equipped, with superb kitchenware and an inspirational chef’s library.
-Enthusiastic cooks will also be impressed by very high quality local produce which includes meat from the Isle of Bute and real ale as well as seafood from Loch Fyne.
+Enthusiastic cooks will also be impressed by very high quality local produce which includes meat from the Isle of Bute and real ale, as well as seafood from Loch Fyne.
 The oak laminate floor, oak doors and pale walls create a relaxing contemporary feel, blended with the warmth of a traditional cosiness.
 There is atmospheric lighting, while numerous pieces from the owner’s private art collection add colour, individuality and quirkiness.

 Guests enjoy uninterrupted views of the sea and the spectacular scenery of the cottage’s gardens and woodland.
 Loch Riddon is a designated National Scenic Area with a famous viewing platform on the opposite shore.
 The area has featured in many Visit Scotland commercials because of its beauty.
 Which is why the outside is now an extension of the interior space, so guests feel part of the spectacular seaside environment.
 Just beside the kitchen there is a stylish sun trap deck area with its own dry-stone walling and terraced gardens providing a secluded spot for dining, with a log-burning chiminea for the cooler evenings.